Teens For Change

 About Teens for Change

-During the summer 2019, Girls in Tech Armenia in partnership with UNDP in Armenia and Arevik social-educational center launched Teens For Change program in Ijevan, Tavush.
+During the summer 2019, Girls in Tech Armenia in partnership with UNFPA in Armenia and Arevik social-educational center launched Teens For Change program in Ijevan, Tavush.

 The program aims at providing young people ages 15-18 in Tavush region with the essential basic knowledge in tech and business via simple tools they’ll be able to use in their daily life later as well.
 It mostly targets the development of number of skill-sets for the participants, including idea generation, budget estimation, technical solutions, fundraising, negotiations and presentation.